google/docsy/userguide/content/en/docs/Adding content/taxonomy.md

 To disable any taxonomy cloud you have to set the Parameter `taxonomyCloud = []` resp. if you doesn't want to show the assigned terms you have to set `taxonomyPageHeader = []`.

 As default the plural label of a taxonomy is used as it cloud title.
 You can overwrite the default cloud title with `taxonomyCloudTitle`.
-But if you do so, you have to define a manual title for each enabled taxonomy cloud (`taxonomyCloud` and `taxonomyCloudTitle` must have the sam length!).
+But if you do so, you have to define a manual title for each enabled taxonomy cloud (`taxonomyCloud` and `taxonomyCloudTitle` must have the same length!).

-If you doesn't set the parameters `taxonomyCloud` resp. `taxonomyPageHeader` the taxonomy clouds resp. assigned terms for all definied taxonomies will be generated.
+If you doesn't set the parameters `taxonomyCloud` resp. `taxonomyPageHeader` the taxonomy clouds resp. assigned terms for all defined taxonomies will be generated.
 ## Partials

-The by default used partials for displaying taxonomies are so definied, that you should be able to use them also easily in your own layouts.
+The by default used partials for displaying taxonomies are so defined, that you should be able to use them also easily in your own layouts.

 ### taxonomy_terms_article

-The partial `taxonomy_terms_article` shows all asigned terms of an given taxonomy (partial parameter `taxo`) of an article respectively page (partial parameter `context`, most of the time the current page or context `.`).
+The partial `taxonomy_terms_article` shows all assigned terms of an given taxonomy (partial parameter `taxo`) of an article respectively page (partial parameter `context`, most of the time the current page or context `.`).

 Example usage in `layouts/docs/list.html` for the header of each page in the docs section: